Applies to Deep Security on-premise software installations and AWS Marketplace with the BYOL license option only

 - Data Privacy options on the "Agents" Tab: Allows the primary tenant to configure data privacy settings.
 (This setting only applies to "Allow Packet Data Capture on Encrypted Traffic (SSL)" in on the Administration > System Settings > Agents tab.)

-- All options on the "SIEM" Tab (All Tenants use the settings located on the SIEM tab for ALL event types and syslog is relayed via the Manager): Allows the primary Tenant to configure syslog for all Tenants at once.
+- All options on the "SIEM" Tab (All Tenants use the settings located on the SIEM tab for ALL event types and syslog is relayed via the Manager): Allows the primary penant to configure syslog for all tenants at once.
 All tenants will inherit the primary tenant's syslog settings.
-In CEF format the Tenant name is included as
+In CEF format the tenant name is included as

 - All options on the "SMTP" Tab: Locks all settings on the SMTP tab.